 And the answer is absolutely you can!
 In fact, it is also now part of New Zealand’s national trail – the Te Araroa Trail.

 Beginning at the Pureora Village in the northern section of the Pureora Forest Park, the trail makes its way south-west where it ends in a small town called Ongarue.

 I think there are three things that I really like about this trail:

 - It’s well-signed

-- There are plenty of places to stay (huts and campsites)
+- There are plenty of places to stay (huts, campsites, and lodges)

 - The many bridges and swing bridges that you cross

 There is nothing worse than hitting a trail that has little-to-no signage on it.
-You won’t have this issue on the Timber Trail.
+You won’t have this issue on the Timber Trail in New Zealand.

 In fact, every kilometre is marked out as are all the campsites and various side trails too.